The age of patient power – Jeri Francoeur on advocating for better axillary treatment

 Deciding her own destiny

-During Jeri’s first diagnosis in 2003, she had received a sentinel lymph node biopsy, performed alongside the removal of the suspicious DCIS and mastectomy.
+During Jeri’s first diagnosis in 2003, she had received a sentinel lymph node biopsy, performed alongside the removal of the suspicious DCIS during a mastectomy.

 In that procedure, her previous surgeon had injected her with a radioactive tracer called technetium-99 to find the sentinel nodes.
 While the procedure proved to be a success, Jeri explained how the tracer had left a “horrible burning” pain.
 She decided she did not wish to experience that again on her second time round.